fumipi/autonomous_pen_plotter/controllers/robot_controller/ckpt/README.md

    - The model file is too large for GitHub (311.51 MB > 100 MB limit)
    - Please download it manually and place it in this directory

-## Note

-This file is tracked with Git LFS (Large File Storage) to handle the large file size.
-If you have Git LFS installed, the file will be automatically downloaded when you clone the repository.